 Combinatorics is the perfect math topic for sandwiches — or should we say that sandwiches are the perfect illustration of combinatorics?

-Watch the video and try it for yourself with manipulatives like the Small World Sandwich Set or with real food.
+Watch the video and try it for yourself with manipulatives like the Constructive Playthings Sandwich Set or with real food.
 Provide different numbers of choices.
 Once everyone has grasped the concept, practice writing the equations.
 More about combinatorics and Combinatorics for Thanksgiving.

 Sandwiches make a great metaphor for writing.
 We’re not the only ones that think so.
 You can find plenty of pre-made tools for this lesson:

 - Book Report Sandwich is a template for writing a book report with a nice rubric.

 - CTP has a great chart on how to Write a Satisfying Paragraph that uses a burger, while Trend uses a deli sandwich for Write a Super Paragraph.
 The other difference is that CTP’s chart has a cute little bear, so Trend might be a better bet for older students.